Throughout the 19th century, during the period known as the Antebellum Era, Congress, and American society as a whole, was tense.

-Shortly after the breakout of fighting, the United States quickly captured the territories of New Mexico and California, which Mexico had failed to settle with citizens and secure with soldiers.
+Shortly after the breakout of fighting, the U.S quickly captured the territories of New Mexico and California, which Mexico had failed to settle with citizens and secure with soldiers.

-This, along with the political turmoil going on in the very young independent state, basically ended Mexico’s likelihood of winning a war that they had little chance of winning to begin with.
+This, along with the political turmoil going on in the very young independent state, basically ended Mexico’s likelihood of winning the Mexican war that they had little chance of winning to begin with.

-The US occupied this territory throughout the war, preventing Mexico from ever taking it back.
+The US acquired from Mexico a significant amount of territory throughout the Mexican war, preventing Mexico from ever taking it back.
 Yet fighting continued for another two years, ending with the signing of the Treaty of Guadalupe-Hidalgo in 1848.

 And as a Manifest Destiny-obsessed American population watched this, the country began to lick its chops.
 California, New Mexico, Utah, Colorado — the frontier.
 New lives.
 New prosperity.
 New America.
 Unsettled land, where Americans could find a fresh start and the type of freedom only owning your own land can provide.